Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 > [!NOTE]
 > * Using Hosted VS2017 agents, you can only build Docker images with Windows Server 2016 as the container OS.
 You cannot build Docker images with Windows Server 1803 as the container OS since the host operating system on the virtual machines is Windows Server 2016.
 > * We do not yet have a pool of Microsoft-hosted agents running Windows Server 1803.
 Until this is available, you can build Windows Server 1803 images using self-hosted agents.

+### Microsoft-hosted MacOS agents

+You cannot use **Hosted Mac** to build container images as Docker is not installed on these agents.

 ### Self-hosted agents